 If at any time your Partner becomes ineligible for benefits due to a termination of the partnership, it is your responsibility to notify the Health and Benefits Team in writing.
 Certain limitations exist in regard to continuing coverage for a civil union partner.
-Contact the Health and Benefits Team for details.
+To terminate the partnership submit the Original County Certified Dissolution of Civil Union certificate.
+Contact the Health and Benefits Team for details